Residential Zoning

 3. FAR ON FLAT LOTS: THE BASELINE MANSIONIZATION ORDINANCE

 For single-family properties outside of a Hillside Area or Coastal Zone, the maximum RFA is governed by what is commonly known as the Baseline Mansionization Ordinance (BMO).
 Originally adopted in 2008 as Ordinance No. 179,883 and significantly amended in 2017 by Ordinance No. 184,802, the BMO establishes the base floor area ratio for residential zones across the city.
+For a broader discussion of how local amendments layer on top of the California Building Code, see our building codes guide.

 The history matters because it explains why many existing homes on the Westside are larger than what current zoning would allow.
 Before the BMO, the R1 zone permitted a floor area ratio that could allow homes far exceeding what the neighborhood was designed to accommodate.
 The original BMO set the ratio at 0.50 (50% of lot area) for R1 properties, with a 20% bonus available for buildings meeting certain design criteria - effectively allowing 60% of lot area.
 The 2017 amendments reduced the base ratio to 0.45 (45% of lot area), eliminated the 20% green building bonus, reduced the garage exemption from 400 to 200 square feet, and eliminated the 250 square foot exemption for covered porches and breezeways.